lbl-srg/obc/specification/source/useCases.rst

 ^^^^^^^^^^^^^^^

-Customizing a control sequence for a VAV system
+Use Case 1: Customizing a control sequence for a VAV system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This use case describes how to customize a control sequence